opallab/opallab.github.io/_pages/home.md

 permalink: /
 ---

 The Optimization, Analytics and Learning (OpAL) Lab is a research group at the [Cheriton School of Computer Science](https://cs.uwaterloo.ca).
-Our work is focused on relational machine learning and it involves stronger control on optimization formulations and algorithms, as well as their parallel and communication efficient implementations.
-We like to view graph-based problems and procedures from an optimization perspective, although they might not always be posed that way.
+Our work is focused on relational machine learning, which is about making predictions using multi-modal datasets that combine features and relational information among entities.
+Our work involves stronger control on optimization formulations and algorithms, as well as their parallel and communication efficient implementations.
 We are equally interested in theory and in practice.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->